-A. Southwestern offers nine clinics:
+- A Southwestern offers nine clinics:

 - Appellate Litigation Clinic

 - Asylum Law Clinic

 - Children's Rights Clinic

 - Community Lawyering Clinic

 - Entertainment & The Arts Legal Clinic

 - Eviction Defense Clinic

 - Family Law Clinic

 - Immigration Law Clinic

 - Street Law Clinic

-Southwestern houses three in-house clinics in the Westmoreland Building, in W408, the Children's Rights Clinic, Immigration Law Clinic, and Community Lawyering Clinic.
+Southwestern has three in-house clinics in the Westmoreland Building in W408: the Children's Rights Clinic, Immigration Law Clinic, and Community Lawyering Clinic.
 The Entertainment and the Arts Legal Clinic is in the Bullocks Wilshire Building in BW333.

-O. What is the time commitment?
+Q. What is the time commitment?

 A. Participating in a clinic is a serious time commitment.
 The clinics are not simulation courses.
-Students work with real clients and community members and take on significant responsibilities.
-The clinic credits are about 3 hours per week for each credit hour.
-For example, in a 5 credit clinic course, you are expected to work about 15 hours per week.
+Students work with real clients or community members and take on significant responsibilities.
+Students must have some flexibility in their schedules to adjust to client needs.
+Students are expected to work about 3.5 hours outside of class time for every credit hour.
+That means, for example, in a 5-credit clinic course, you are expected to work about 17.5 hours per week outside of class.